 A third action would be to reach out to community members.
 Who are the stakeholders, those individuals and groups who are likely to be affected by natural gas development?
 These stakeholders may have different and competing interests, which will need to be managed.
 It will be important to establish effective means of communication among these stakeholders to encourage productive discussions and planning efforts.

 It is also essential to create community dialogue about what is important in the community and how these high-priority issues can be protected and/or enhanced by natural gas development.
 Some counties are developing task forces to do just this.
 The members of these task forces include all key stakeholders, such as local elected officials, representatives of county and regional agencies, environmental and community organizations, and the natural gas industry locally.
 Each task force has goals specific to their own issues, but generally task forces develop and implement plans that will take advantage of opportunities presented by the natural gas industry, monitor change, and plan for potential negative impacts.
-For more information about developing a natural gas task force, see Penn State Extension publication Marcellus Education Fact Sheet: Marcellus Shale Exploration and Development—Organizing a Community Task Force.
+For more information about developing a natural gas task force, see the Penn State Extension publication Building an Effective Community Task Force: Addressing Natural Gas Exploration and Development in Your Community.

 While the development of natural gas resources in the Marcellus shale presents significant opportunities for Pennsylvania communities and residents, there are a number of potential changes to the social, economic, and environmental conditions of these communities.
 Community leaders and elected officials need to take advantage of these opportunities to influence the future of their communities by raising these and other questions and pursuing local and statewide efforts to address their concerns.
 These questions and processes provide a starting point to addressing these issues.
 We suggest that community leaders and elected officials work with citizens to address these concerns and seek assistance from Penn State Extension and other resources in these efforts.